Polycystic Kidney Disease

 High blood pressure

 Keeping blood pressure under control is especially important for people with autosomal dominant polycystic kidney disease because it can slow the disease's effects on the kidneys.
-Eating a low-fat, low-salt diet rich in fruits, vegetables, whole grains, and low-fat dairy products can help lower blood pressure.
+Eating a low-salt diet rich in fruits, vegetables and whole grains can help lower blood pressure.
 Also you should avoid tobacco products and exercise regularly.

 Polycystic kidney disease can eventually cause the kidneys to fail.
 When the kidneys stop working, either dialysis or kidney transplant is needed so that toxins continue to get filtered out of the blood.
 A person cannot live without this filtering activity.